Melrose, Scottish Borders: History

-King David I of Scotland took the throne in 1124, and sought to create a new Cistercian monastery on that site; however the monks preferred a site further west called "Fordel".
 So the monastery now known as Melrose Abbey was founded there in 1136, and the town of Melrose grew up on its present site around it.

 In the late Middle Ages, its name was represented by a mell (a mason's hammer) and a rose (for the Virgin Mary, to whom all Cistercian abbeys were dedicated).
-The Abbey fell into ruin after the Reformation but is still a striking structure.
+Following the Reformation, the abbey ceased to function as a monastery, although monks remained there for several decades; the last monk, John Watson, died around 1590.
 Several Scottish nobles are buried there, and a casket has been found which is believed to contain the heart of King Robert the Bruce.
 The casket has been re-buried in the Abbey.
-The Abbey ruins are cared for by Historic Scotland (open all year; entrance charge).
+The Abbey ruins are cared for by Historic Environment Scotland (open all year; entrance charge).

+James IV came to Melrose for Christmas in 1496.
+He rewarded "gysaris" or guisers who performed at Melrose on 27 December 1496.

-Nearby is the Roman fort of Trimontium, Abbotsford House the home of Sir Walter Scott, and Dryburgh Abbey where he was buried in 1832.
+Nearby is the Roman fort of Trimontium, Abbotsford House (the home of Sir Walter Scott), and Dryburgh Abbey (where he was buried in 1832).
 The Corn Exchange, which was designed by David Cousin, was completed in 1863.

 The war memorial, erected in 1920, was designed by Sir Robert Lorimer.

+The railway reached Melrose in 1849, when the North British Railway opened a station, which subsequently formed part of the route between Edinburgh and Carlisle.
+The station remained in passenger use until the closure of the line in 1969; the former station building and part of the platform survive.

 Sport

 Melrose is the birthplace of Rugby Sevens and also has a rugby union team, Melrose RFC.
 Every year on the second Saturday in April the famous Melrose Sevens are held at the Greenyards and is the biggest annual sporting event held in the town.
 Rugby union has historically been the most popular sport in Melrose.

 Melrose Golf Club is a nine-hole golf course situated on the edge of the town at the foot of the Eildon Hills.

 Melrose Cricket Club is situated next to Borders General Hospital at Huntlyburn.

 Melrose Football Club SCIO, founded in 1995, is the grassroot junior football club that serves the town and local area.
 Junior boys teams play with the Scottish Borders Junior Football Association.
 Youth Boys teams play with the South East Region Youth Football Association.
-Girls teams are affiliated to Scottish Women's Football and play in leagues across the Borders and Lothians.
-Melrose FC is currently (2025) the largest girls football club in the Scottish Borders.
+Girls teams, for example Melrose FC, are affiliated to Scottish Women's Football and play in leagues across the Borders and Lothians.